 - On the connected terminal, open the Admin menu.

 Select Network and then, depending on your connection type:

 Connection type Select Wired Ethernet.
 Wireless WiFi > select your Wi-Fi network > IP Settings.
 Bluetooth Bluetooth > select the external device > IP Settings.

-- In IP Settings, clear the Use DHCP check box.
+- In IP Settings, turn off the DHCP toggle switch.